mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 # Additional Addresses Transport Parameter

-The following transport parameters is defined:
+The following transport parameter is defined:

 additional_addresses (TBD - experiments use 0xadda):

 : A list of server addresses that the client can migrate the connection to.
-This transport parameter is only sent by a server.
+This transport parameter MUST NOT be sent by a client.

 ~~~
 Additional Addresses {